 Foxit Software surveyed 2,378 business people, many of them Foxit customers, for its study.

 - Sixty eight percent of respondents said PDF solutions have played a more important role in their communications with customers.

 - Fifty three percent reported their need for e-signature technology has grown during the pandemic, compared to less than one percent who said it declined.

 - Forty two percent said they read PDF documents on mobile devices more often since the start of the pandemic.

 - Forty five percent said the need for document security has grown due to the pandemic, versus less than half a percent who said document security has become less of a concern.

 - Forty thee percent said the pandemic has made work more difficult, but only 18 percent said it has reduced their productivity.

 "Thankfully, digital technologies, and most certainly PDF, have allowed many workers and businesses to remain highly productive and engaged during a challenging year," says Kettenstock.

-"We believe the digital lessons learned during this pandemic will pay important dividends as we move beyond the Covid lockdown."
+"We believe the digital lessons learned during this pandemic will pay important dividends as we move beyond the COVID-19 lockdown."